 This post is a supplement to my other piece on dBm.
-I’ll explain here another specification relating to Wi-Fi coverage, the dBi, of which the high values generally indicate the so-called Wi-Fi high-gain antennas.
+I’ll explain here how a router’s antennas work and another specification relating to Wi-Fi coverage, the dBi, of which the values generally indicate the so-called high-gain antennas.

 As it turns out, by itself, dBi generally doesn’t mean much as far as Wi-Fi is concerned.
 It’s something you shouldn’t pay a lot of attention to, if at all.

 That is why most networking vendors don’t list this value in their home products, and those that do, do so solely for marketing purposes.

 The bottom line is this: Don’t use dBi as a factor in choosing a home router or access point.
 Also, leave those antennas alone — other than keeping them open up, when possible, there’s not much else you should do with them.

 You can keep that knowledge and move on.
 Or better yet, stay and continue with the rest — this post can be a fun read on a slow news day.